nimishsarpande712/R.A.M.A----Misinformation-Engine/README.md

 ## 📖 What is R.A.M.A.?

 R.A.M.A.
-(Reliable Agent for Misinformation Analysis) is an end-to-end fact-checking platform designed to verify claims in real-time.
+(Research Automation using MCP Server & Agentic-AI) is an end-to-end fact-checking platform designed to verify claims in real-time.
 It combines:

 - **🤖 Hybrid AI Models**: Gemini (online) with Ollama (offline) fallback
 - **📰 Multi-Source Verification**: News APIs, Government bulletins, Fact-check databases, Social media